Texas Courts That Have Exclusive Original Jurisdiction Over Slander

 Grounds for Defamation Lawsuits

 If you believe you have been a victim of defamation, whether slander or libel, you may want to make sure that your situation meets the common requirements of a civil defamation suit.
-When seeking damages for slander or libel, the statement must be shown to have caused harm such as:
+Here are the elements that must be proved to successfully win a defamation lawsuit:

 Should You Write a Slander Cease and Desist Letter?